do4ng/zely/web/docs/guide/announce-v1.md

 ## Conclusion

-There are still many areas missing.
+This is all that has been added so far.
+More features will be added in the future.

 If you find a bug, make a [pull request](https://github.com/do4ng/prext/pulls).

+thank you😊😋😚